harutomo-en/TryHackMe/README.md

 CTFs and Pathways.

-Currently working towards CompTIA Pentest+ Certification, so I will be adding info on the PenTest+ Pathway on TryHackMe soon..
+Currently working towards CompTIA Pentest+ Certification, so I will be adding info on the PenTest+ Pathway on TryHackMe soon-ish...